 Speed is the highest rate at which a movement or a series of movements can be executed or the ability to cover a given distance in the shortest possible time during an all-out effort of very short duration.
 Speed is a critical ability in Taekwondo sport and can be developed through sportspecific straining.
 There are two periods for optimal development of speed based on chronological age.
 The first period of optimal speed training occurs between the ages of 7 and 9 years and 6 and 8 years for boys and girls respectively.
-This period may provide better opportunity to develop speed agility, the ability to move quickly and precisely (less than 5-6 seconds) in age and for girls is immediately after PHV or at the onset of the menstruation; in boys an optimal period for strength development is 12 to 18 months after PHV.
-Speed strength and endurance strength can be developed prior to puberty using lighter loads where body weight exercises are prioritized.

-response to a given stimulus.
+This period may provide better opportunity to develop speed agility, the ability to move quickly and precisely (less than 5-6 seconds) in response to a given stimulus.
 The second period for speed adaptation occurs between the ages of 13 and 16 and 11 to 13 for males and females respectively.
 This period may enhance the ability to develop maximal speed which requires maximal effort for a very short duration (extended 20 seconds) and may be multi-directional in nature.